Top 5 Warning Signs Your Dryer Needs Professional Repair

 | Condenser coil cleaning | Control board or sensor issues |

-| Door gasket cleaning and inspection | Refrigerant or sealed system repairs |
+| Door gasket cleaning and inspection | Sealed system or refrigerant repairs |

 If basic checks do not solve the problem, or the refrigerator is making strange sounds, leaking water, or failing to hold temperature, booking a service call is the safest next step.